rajibpythongithub/rajibpythongithub/python.md

 Enter a number : 153
 153 is an Armstrong number
 ```
-# 3. Write a program to check a number is a Prime number or not.
+# 3. Write a program to check a number is a prime number or not.
 ```
 num = 5
 for i in range(2, num):